 Founder Brand Names

 As a business owner, you want to choose a memorable brand name that potential customers will remembers and evokes a positive emotional response.
 Creating a brand name doesn’t just happen overnight.
-It takes some time and thought.
+Brand naming takes some time and thought.
 So, where do you start?
 Here are some steps you can take when coming up with a brand name that matches your brand identity.

 Get to Know Your Target Market